ethereum-optimism/design-docs/op-node-derivers.md

 This worked reasonably well up to now, since it was mostly centered around a single new resource: the "unsafe" block.

-The OP-Stack is growing a lot: new types of resources, new customizations, and new validation rules are being introduced.
+The OP-Stack is growing a lot: new types of block-label resources (potentially: `cross-unsafe`, `subjective-safe`, and various L1 / DA traversal labels), new customizations, and new validation rules are being introduced.
 This growth is something we need to layer on more solid abstractions.

+Examples of projects that are important to integrate and can benefit from a better interface:
+Alt-DA, Interop, Fault-Proofs.

 #### Driver tech-debt